debrouwere/draughtsman/ROADMAP.md

 More of a wishlist / one day maybe than a roadmap really...

-* Live reloading using now.js.
-Should work both when the template changes and when any scripts and stylesheets in the HTML change.
 * Support for layout templates and partials (underscore convention?)
 * a way to make multiple dynamic pages out of a single template and JSON file (ideal for showing a couple of different examples of the same page)